-So what do they actually do?
+So what does Marketing Ops actually do?

 Operations teams help marketing departments bring together capabilities, processes and systems to efficiently “exploit and scale the interactivity, targeting, personalization, and optimization of digital channels.”
 In short, they keep things running smoothly and quickly.